grafana/alloy/docs/sources/tasks/opentelemetry-to-lgtm-stack.md

 You can find the OTLP connection details from the OpenTelemetry **Details** page in the [Grafana Cloud Portal][].

-You will need to update the configuration file as follows:
+You must update the configuration file as follows:

 ```
 otelcol.auth.basic "default" {